 The Lexus RX Hybrid takes the title for the best hybrid SUV in the luxury segment.
 Backed by Lexus’ industry-leading reliability and resale performance, it also offers a highly refined interior and a powerful yet efficient hybrid engine.

-Looking for luxury and comfort?
+Are you Looking for luxury and comfort?
 You’ll also find the RX among our most comfortable SUVs in Australia.
+If you’re comparing high-end options with eco-conscious features, this detailed guide to the best luxury hybrid SUV in Australia covers the top models with real-world electric range, pricing, and owner insights.

 6. Ford Escape PHEV – (Used Only) – A Discontinued But Efficient City PHEV